Grams: Gradient Descent with Adaptive Momentum Scaling: Preliminaries

 \section{Preliminaries}

 In this section, we outline foundational concepts and notations that will be referenced throughout the paper.
 In Section~\ref{sec:preli:notation}, we define some useful notations.
 In Section~\ref{sec:preli:background_opt} provides essential definitions in optimization, which are critical for understanding the theoretical guarantees of our proposed method.
-Section~\ref{sec:preli:facts} highlights useful mathematical properties that facilitate the development and analysis of the Grams algorithm.
-In Section~\ref{sec:preli:adam}, \ref{sec:preli:lion} and \ref{sec:preli:cautious}, we review key optimizers, including Adam~\cite{lh17}, Lion~\cite{clh+24}, and the cautious mechanism~\cite{lcll24}.
+In Section~\ref{sec:preli:adam}, \ref{sec:preli:lion} and \ref{sec:preli:cautious}, we review key optimizers, including Adam~\cite{lh17}, Lion~\cite{clh+24}, and the Cautious mechanism~\cite{lcll24}.
 In Section~\ref{sec:preli:ham}, we summarize the Hamiltonian dynamics framework, which provides a theoretical foundation for understanding momentum-based optimization algorithms.